labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/step3.md

 Result: 5
 ```

+This shows that a normal function call waits for the function to finish and then returns the result.

+### Step 4: Run the Function in a Separate Thread

-4. Now let's see what happens when we run the function in a separate thread.
-Add the following code to the file:
+Next, let's see what happens when we run the `worker` function in a separate thread.
+Add the following code to the `futures_demo.py` file:

 ```python
 # Part 2: Running in a separate thread (problem: no way to get result)